Attention-guided Temporally Coherent Video Object Matting: Related Works

 \textbf{Attention mechanisms in segmentation and matting.} Attention mechanism provides an effective way for neural networks to reinforce correlated features and suppress feature noise, leading to a performance boost in segmentation.
 There are two main variations of this mechanism.
 One is the channel-wise self-attention pioneered by Hu \etal~\cite{hu2018squeeze}.
 Given an input feature tensor, it leverages the global average pooling and the fully-connected layer to infer a channel-wise weight vector to modulate feature maps.
 The other is the non-local block proposed by Wang \etal~\cite{wang2018non}.
 It computes the spatiotemporal correlation as the attention, reinforcing the consistency of feature maps effectively.
 The channel-wise attention approach is widely adopted in image segmentation~\cite{yu2018bisenet,yu2018learning,zhang2018context}.
 Many methods~\cite{fu2019dual,Yu-ECCV-RepGraph-2020,yu2020context,DBLP:conf/eccv/YuanCW20,zhao2018psanet} exploit variants of non-local attention modules to capture the spatial long-range dependency.
 For image matting tasks, the attention mechanism is mostly used for fusing high and low-level image features.
 Qiao \etal~\cite{Qiao_2020_CVPR} adopted both channel-wise and spatial attention for trimap-free matting since high-level image features are the key to recognize a foreground object.
 GCA~\cite{li2020natural} also utilizes high-level image features as the attention map to guide the low-level alpha features, achieving SOTA performance in image matting.
 We thus employ GCA as one of the base matting network structures.
+Several recent VOS methods also utilize the attention mechanism to fuse features from different video frames for improving temporal consistency~\cite{oh2019fast,Voigtlaender_2019_CVPR}.
+Oh \etal~\cite{oh2019video} extended the memory network approach used in NLP to VOS, which is also a variation of the spatiotemporal attention mechanism.
+Yang \etal~\cite{yang2020collaborative} extended this idea by matching both the foreground and background with multi-scale features in those frames, achieving SOTA performance.
+Our method also leverages the attention mechanism for temporally coherent matting.
+Nevertheless, our attention module is bi-directional, and we use additional temporal loss terms to supervise the network training.